Your Support Saves Lives

-While the Mederi Foundation depends on contributions from a wide range of supporters, our future success will also depend on special gifts from long-time friends who want to help Mederi flourish.
+As a nonprofit 501(c)(3) organization, Mederi Center depends on contributions from a wide range of supporters, but our future success will also depend on generous gifts from long-time friends and committed supporters who want to help the programs of Mederi Center flourish in its mission.

 Gift By Check

-A gift by check may be made outright or pledged over a period of years.
+A gift by check (made payable to Mederi Foundation) may be made outright or pledged over a period of years.
 If you itemize your tax deductions your gift is most often fully deductible.

 Your outright gift of long-term, appreciated securities (stocks, mutual funds, and bonds) is exempt from capital gains taxes and, in most cases, enables you to obtain a charitable income tax deduction equal to the market value of the securities at the time of transfer.